-Maybe I never really gave it any thought before, but once I began reading Marc A. Pitman’s new book, The Surprising Gift of Doubt: Use Uncertainty to Become the Exceptional Leader You are Meant to Be it occurred to me that I’d probably never considered the word “doubt” as anything positive.
+Maybe I’d never really given it any thought before, but once I’d begun reading Marc A. Pitman’s new book, The Surprising Gift of Doubt: Use Uncertainty to Become the Exceptional Leader You are Meant to Be it occurred to me that I’d probably never considered the word “doubt” as anything positive.
 What’s more?
 When assigning that sense of being to the leader of an organization, I certainly wouldn’t consider that a good thing.
 I would just see red flags everywhere!
 After all, aren’t leaders confident and self-assured experts?
 Don’t they have all the answers and know exactly what they are doing.
 Oh, and by the way…like, all the time!?

 According to Pitman, however, “doubt” is more like the impetus that actually affords us more opportunities to become an exceptional leader.

 I will be completely honest with you here: I just don’t find enough time to read books on leadership.
 My days are filled with learning about new software or I find myself elbow-deep in a new project.
 Add to that: family life, a little workout time, and there goes my day!
 But this book sucked me right in.
 In it, Pitman re-frames doubt as a “Surprising Gift” to leaders and I really enjoyed that juxtaposition.